 Parent-Child Mother Goose (P-CMG)

-P-CMG consists of an infant program (children aged 0-2) and toddler program (children aged 2-5).
+P-CMG consists of an infant program (children aged 0 to 2) and toddler program (children aged 2 to 5).
 While the structure is the same for both programs, sessions vary according to the different developmental needs of toddlers and infants.

-Trainings are regularly provided throughout Australia.
-For upcoming dates, see: parentchildmothergooseaustralia.org.au/training-calendar
+Training is regularly provided throughout Australia.
+For upcoming dates see the P-CMG website.

 In addition, results from an Australian evaluation (Terrett et al., 2013) that included a comparison group found that children in the intervention improved more in their language abilities, and parents had a reduction in perception of child demandingness.

 Scharfe, E. (2011).
 Benefits of mother goose: influence of a community-based programme on parent-child attachment relationships in typical families.
 Child Welfare Journal, 90(5), 9-26.

 Terrett, G., White, R., & Spreckley, M. (2013).
 A preliminary evaluation of the Parent–Child Mother Goose Program in relation to children’s language and parenting stress.
 Journal of Early Childhood Research, 11(1), 16-26.